rated-network/coding-challenge/README.md

 ## The Exercise

-The purpose of this exercise is to manipulate a dataset containing Ethereum Mainnet transactions.
+The purpose of this exercise is to manipulate an Ethereum transaction [dataset](https://github.com/rated-network/coding-challenge/blob/main/ethereum_txs.csv) using Python.

-The following resources provide the required context:
+The following resources provide the required background:

 - [ETH transaction](https://ethereum.org/en/developers/docs/transactions/)
 - [Blockchain Explorer](https://etherscan.io/)